sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

 # 1 Introuduction and Scope

 This document describes the high-level design of the new features in SONiC to support SRv6 SDN.
-The new features include the addtion of a new table in CONFIG_DB to allow static configuration of SRv6 and the enhancement of bgpcfgd to program FRR with input from CONFIG_DB.
+The new features include the addtion of a new table in CONFIG_DB to enable configuration of SRv6 and the enhancement of bgpcfgd to program FRR with input from CONFIG_DB.
 Besides, this document also define new YANG model specification and unit-test cases used to validate the aforementioned features.

+Note: frrcfgd in SONiC is also able to program SRv6 configurations to FRR but it is designed for scenarios where BGP is used to propagate SRv6 SIDs.
+SONiC users can choose either bgpcfgd or frrcfgd to program FRR configurations according to their own use cases freely.

 # 2 Feature Requirements